Jiamian-Wang/Jiamian-Wang.github.io/_pages/about.md

 ---
 ## About Me

 Greetings!
-I'm Jiamian Wang, a Ph.D. candidate at Golisano College of Computing and Information Sciences, Rochester Institute of Technology, under the guidance of Dr. [Zhiqiang Tao](https://ztao.cc/index.html).
+I'm Jiamian Wang, a Ph.D. candidate at Golisano College of Computing and Information Sciences, Rochester Institute of Technology, under the guidance of Dr. [Zhiqiang Tao](https://ztao.cc/index.html) — as his first Ph.D. student.
 Prior to joining RIT, I spent one year in the Department of Computer Science and Engineering at Santa Clara University (San Jose, USA) with Dr. Tao.
 I received my M.S. degree from University of Southern California (Los Angeles, USA) in 2020 and B.E. degree from Tianjin University (Tianjin, China) in 2018.

 My research focuses on visual understanding and reasoning.
 My initial works in computational imaging and image super-resolution develop more interpretable, robust, and efficient methods to enhance visual data compression and reconstruction.
 My recent research studies vision and language semantics gap modeling and alignment upon encoder/decoder-based VLMs (*e.g.*, text-video retrieval).
 My ongoing research develops agents for multi-turn and multimodal tool calling.
 My ultimate goal is to develop intelligent systems that can (1) explore visual uncertainty (knowing the unknown), (2) address visual uncertainty (acting on the unknown), and (3) exploit visual uncertainty (benefiting from the unknown) for improved performance, trustworthiness, and reduced hallucination.